 Ship Agent Port Operations

-4. The Ship Agent should treat the principal’s business with the same care as if the business was the agent’s business.
-The Ship Agent must never work without the Ostensible Authority which the Shipowner conveys on the Ship Agent.
+4. The ship agent should handle the principal's business with the same care as the agent would apply to the agent's own business.
+However, the ship agent must never exceed the Ostensible Authority conveyed by the shipowner, ship manager, charterer, or other principal.

 Ship Agent Port Operations: